jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-9-13-developingembeddedlinuxaudioapplications15.md

 make menuconfig
 {% endhighlight %}

-> As a side note, you can customize indivudual projects that Buildroot builds separately such as the kernel, U-Boot, Barebox, etc. Run `make help` to see which ones you can choose from.
+> As a side note, you can customize individual projects that Buildroot builds separately such as the kernel, U-Boot, Barebox, etc. Run `make help` to see which ones you can choose from.

 # Customize Config to Work With ALSA
 <br>